OpenMS/pyopenms-docs/docs/source/datastructures.rst

 .. code-block:: python

-  from pyopenms import *
   help(MSSpectrum)

 We now set several of these properties in a current MSSpectrum:

 .. code-block:: python
     :linenos:

-    from pyopenms import *

     spectrum = MSSpectrum()
     spectrum.setDriftTime(25) # 25 ms